 Eye Center of the North Shore is a provider for most insurance plans.
 You may call our office to ask if we are a participating provider in your plan.
 We currently accept assignment from Medicare and Medicaid.
 Medicare and other health insurance companies do not always cover all of the services that may be provided during your eye examination.

-Routine eye exams and refraction are often not covered and as a result, we may have to charge you an additional fee for these services, separate from any co-payment you may have.
-DO YOU HAVE A SEPARATE VISION PLAN?
+Routine Eye Exams and Refractions are often not covered and as a result, we may have to charge you an additional fee for these services, separate from any co-payment you may have.

 A routine examination is when you visit us for a checkup to make sure your eyes are healthy and you are not experiencing any particular problems with your eyes.
 You have “NO COMPLAINTS.”

-If you do indeed have blurry vision, cataracts, glaucoma, pain in and around the eyes, dry eyes, or some other problem, please be sure to let us know.
-Due to any problem, your visit may be covered by MEDICARE OR MEDICAL INSURANCE COMPANY-NOT AS A ROUTINE VISIT.
+If you have blurry vision, cataracts, glaucoma, pain in and around the eyes, dry eyes, or another health problem, please be sure to let us know.
+Your visit may be covered by MEDICARE OR YOUR MEDICAL INSURANCE COMPANY.

-All copays are due at the time of visit.
+All copays are due at the time of your visit.

 Thank you for trusting us with your eye care needs.
-It is truly our honor and privilege to serve you.
+It is truly our honor to serve you.